Floumzi/ADataStory/index.md

 ![Analysis of the importance of each featuer for Wikipedia](analysis_wikipedia.png)
 ![Analysis of the importance of each featuer for Epinions](analysis_epinions.png)

+The two plot above represents the standard error for each features we integrated into the General model.
+In Wikipedia framework the sign of the work is strongly determined by the Activity and the Fame of the receiver.
+This result confirms our hypothesis about the voter behaviour.
+Their votes are more determined by user characteristics, proposed for election and not about an intrinsic emotional behaviour.
+On the other side Epinions votes prediction is also determined by the activity and the fame of the voter.
+Once again inside a social media such as Epinions, the profile of the voter takes an important role in the voting decision.

 -------

 ## Conclusion